jonlpersson/ed-latimore/site/_posts/2022-11-29-important-quotes-and-big-ideas-from-george-orwell-s-1984.md

 ![&quot;We know that no one siezes power with the intention of relinquishing it.
 Power is a means; not an end.
 One does not establish a dictatorship in order to safeguard a revolution; one makes the revolution in order to establish the dictatorship.&quot;](/assets/images/posts/no-one-siezes-power.png){: width="1080" height="1080"}

 *"We know that no one siezes power with the intention of relinquishing it.
 Power is a means; not an end.
 One does not establish a dictatorship in order to safeguard a revolution; one makes the revolution in order to establish the dictatorship."*

+The promise of revolution is used as a means to gain support and seize power, but once in power, the revolutionary leaders are often unwilling to relinquish it.
+Instead, they consolidate their power and create a dictatorship.
+This playbook is as old as the French Revolution.

+1. The Russian Revolution (1917): The Bolsheviks, led by Vladimir Lenin, overthrew the Tsarist regime with promises of "peace, land, and bread" for the people.
+However, once in power, Lenin and later Joseph Stalin created a totalitarian state characterized by mass repression, forced labor camps, and the elimination of political opponents.
+2. The Cuban Revolution (1959): Fidel Castro and his 26th of July Movement ousted the U.S.-backed dictator Fulgencio Batista, promising to restore democracy and address social inequalities.
+Instead, Castro established a one-party communist state, suppressed dissent, and maintained power for over five decades.
+3. The Iranian Revolution (1979): Diverse opposition groups, including Islamists, leftists, and liberals, united to overthrow the Shah of Iran, Mohammad Reza Pahlavi.
+However, the revolution was quickly co-opted by the Islamists led by Ayatollah Ruhollah Khomeini, who established an authoritarian theocracy that brutally suppressed opposition and imposed strict Islamic law.
+4. The Cambodian Revolution (1975): The Khmer Rouge, led by Pol Pot, seized power after a civil war with the promise of creating a classless, agrarian society.
+Instead, they carried out a genocidal campaign, killing an estimated 1.5 to 2 million people through forced labor, starvation, and mass executions in their attempt to create a "pure" communist state.

+You either die while you're a revolutionary, or live long enough to see yourself become a despot.

 ---